 The shell in Kama Loka is known as the Kama Rupa, meaning “desire form.”
 It is soulless and any surviving intelligence it has is basic and automatic.
 It has no individual consciousness of its own.
 It is just the amalgamation of the dregs of the lower nature from the lifetime just ended.

-It will remain in Kama Loka until all its remaining passion and force completely wears out and then it will disintegrate entirely and cease to be.
-This may take weeks, months, or years, again determined by the force and amount of sensuality.
+It will remain in Kama Loka until all its remaining passion and force completely wears out and then it will disintegrate entirely and remain only in the form of skandhas – most easily thought of as “Karmic seeds” – which will later reunite for your next rebirth.
+This disintegration of what has been called the “astral shell” (but which should not be confused with the astral body) may take weeks, months, or years, again determined by the force and amount of sensuality.

 We have to hope that none of your surviving friends or loved ones will try to make contact with you after the death of your physical body.
 It will be impossible for your soul to be reached or communicated with by those on earth.
 The laws of Nature ensure that you will not be subject or victim to the misguided efforts of those left behind to make contact with you or drag you back to the physical considerations of earth life.